Ruby-throated Hummingbird on plant

 Pick the Right Food

 Different types of birds need different foods, from buds to seeds to insects to nectar, and their diets often vary throughout the year.
 To attract a variety of species, give birds plenty of choices.
-Here are some suggestions, and you can also contact your local garden center.
+Try some of these tasty treats or learn more about native and beneficial plants

 • Conifers: Evergreens provide both food and shelter for birds.
 The cones hide seeds that many species are adept at extracting and others bear fruit, especially important during winter months.
 Look for native pines, spruces, junipers, cedars and arborvitae.